-Scott A. Seager has served as a Managing Director since February 2023, as our Chief Financial Officer since August 2020 and as our Principal, Debt Capital Markets and Treasurer since February 2019.
+Scott A. Seager has served as a Managing Director since February 2023, and as our Chief Financial Officer since August 2020 and Treasurer since February 2019.
 Prior thereto, Mr. Seager served as our Senior Vice President, Corporate Accounting and Controller from March 2018 to February 2019; as our Vice President, Corporate Accounting and Controller from December 2017 to March 2018; and as our Vice President, Corporate Accounting from February 2016 to December 2017.
-During the past five years, Mr. Seager has also held similar leadership roles at the Company, our former sponsor and for other companies sponsored by affiliates of our former sponsor, including AREIT, IPT and DC Industrial Liquidating Trust.
+During the past five years, Mr. Seager has also held similar leadership roles at the Company, our former sponsor and for other companies sponsored by affiliates of Ares and our former sponsor, including AREIT, IPT and DC Industrial Liquidating Trust.
 In his current role, Mr. Seager is responsible for sourcing debt financings, lender relationships, cash management and managing liquidity for us.
 Mr. Seager has 20 years of corporate finance experience including public company accounting, reporting, financial planning and analysis, and debt capital markets.
 Prior to joining the Company, Mr. Seager worked most recently for a large publicly traded retailer, Collective Brands Inc. in various finance roles.
-Prior thereto, Mr. Seager was a Division Director for publicly traded Robert Half International and a senior auditor in public accounting for Ernst and Young.
+Prior thereto, Mr. Seager was a Division Director for a publicly traded consulting firm, Robert Half International, and a senior auditor in public accounting for Ernst and Young.
 Mr. Seager is a CPA (inactive) in the state of Kansas and graduated magna cum laude from Baker University.

-Joshua J. Widoff has served as a Partner since July 2021, our Chief Legal Officer and Secretary since June 2018 and a Managing Director from May 2017 to July 2021.
+Joshua J. Widoff has served as our Partner, Legal since July 2021, our Chief Legal Officer and Secretary since June 2018 and as Managing Director from May 2017 to July 2021.
 Mr. Widoff previously served as our General Counsel, Secretary and Executive Vice President from November 2014 to May 2017.
+He also has served as a Partner, Co-General Counsel, Ares Real Assets Group in the Ares Legal Department and a member of the investment committees of the Advisor since July 2021.
+Mr. Widoff oversees legal aspects of investments, leasing activity, compliance, risk management and corporate governance across fuinds and programs sponsored by Ares Real Estate.
+Prior to joining Ares in 2021, Mr. Widoff served as Managing

-Mr. Widoff oversees all legal aspects of our investments, leasing activity, compliance, risk management, and corporate governance.
-Mr. Widoff has also served as Chief Legal Officer for our Advisor since 2018.
-Mr. Widoff also served as a Managing Director of our former sponsor from September 2007 until July 2021 and as its Chief Legal Officer from June 2018 until July 2021.
-During the past five years, Mr. Widoff has also held similar leadership roles at other companies sponsored by affiliates of our former sponsor and for other advisor entities advising such funds, including AREIT, IPT, Black Creek Industrial Fund GP LLC, Build-To-Core Industrial Partnership III LLC and DC Industrial Liquidating Trust.
-Prior to joining our former sponsor in September 2007, Mr. Widoff was a partner from October 2002 to July 2007 at the law firm of Brownstein Hyatt Farber Schreck, P.C., where he was active in the management of the firm, serving as chairman of both the firm's Associate and Recruiting Committees and overseeing an integrated team of attorneys and paralegals servicing clients primarily in the commercial real estate business.
-During more than a dozen years of private practice, he managed transactions involving the acquisition, development, leasing, financing, and disposition of various real estate assets, including vacant land, apartment and office buildings, hotels, casinos, industrial/warehouse facilities, and shopping centers.
-He also participated in asset and stock acquisition transactions, convertible debt financings, private offerings, and complex joint venture negotiations.
-Mr. Widoff served as general business counsel on a variety of contract and operational issues to a wide range of clients in diverse businesses.
-Mr. Widoff served as a Chair and Commissioner for the Denver Urban Renewal Authority.
-Mr. Widoff received his Bachelor's degree from Trinity University in Texas and his Juris Doctor degree from the University of Colorado School of Law.
+Director of and Chief Legal Officer of Black Creek Group beginning in June 2019, and previously as Executive Vice President of Black Creek Group beginning in September 2007.
+Mr. Widoff has served in similar capacities for various companies sponsored by affiliates of Black Creek Group and for other advisor entities advising such companies since 2007.
+Prior to joining our former sponsor in September 2007, Mr. Widoff was a partner from October 2002 to July 2007 at the law firm of Brownstein Hyatt Farber Schreck, P.C. (and an associate from 1995 to 2002), where he was active in the management of the firm, serving as chairman of both the firm's Associate and Recruiting Committees and overseeing an integrated team of attorneys and paralegals servicing clients primarily in the commercial real estate business.
+During more than a dozen years of private practice, he managed transactions involving the acquisition, development, leasing, financing, and disposition of various real estate assets, and also participated in asset and stock acquisition transactions, convertible debt financings, private offerings, and complex joint venture negotiations.
+Mr. Widoff served for a decade as a Commissioner for the Denver Urban Renewal Authority and is an adjunct professor at the University of Colorado School of Law.
+Mr. Widoff received his Bachelor's degree from Trinity University in Texas and his Juris Doctor from the University of Colorado School of Law.